|© UNICEF Liberia/2009/ Gordon|

-In August, Lydia was one of the participants in a week-long radio production workshop for seven young people from Liberia.
-UNICEF Radio – in partnership with UNICEF's ‘Back on Track’ programme on Education in Emergencies and Post-Crisis Transition, UNICEF Liberia and Talking Drum Studios – conducted the workshop with three boys and four girls chosen from around the country.
+In August, Josephine was one of the participants in a week-long radio production workshop for seven young people from Liberia.
+UNICEF Radio, UNICEF's ‘Back on Track’ programme on Education in Emergencies and Post-Crisis Transition, the UNICEF Liberia programme and Talking Drum Studios conducted the workshop with three boys and four girls chosen from around the country.

-Meanwhile, UNICEF Liberia continues to work with community radio programmes throughout the country, in order to involve new youth journalists and empower young people by giving them the chance to broadcast their voices and their views.
+Meanwhile, UNICEF's Liberia programme continues to work with community radio programmes, involving new youth journalists in its programmes and empowering young people by giving them the chance to broadcast their voices throughout the country.

 'Back on Track' website

 CRC @ 20